The mysteries of the Rosary: Part 414 Feb 2015, by Mater Dei in

 THE FIVE GLORIOUS MYSTERIES OF THE ROSARY

-The five glorious mysteries of the Holy Rosary as the name suggest, leads us into reflections over the glory that followed the sorrowful passion of our Lord Jesus Christ.
+As the name suggests, the five glorious mysteries of the Holy Rosary leads us into reflections over the glory that followed the sorrowful Passion of our Lord Jesus Christ.
 His suffering and death was not the end of the story but the beginning of the manifestations of the glory of God.
-The five glorious mysteries are: The Resurrection, The Ascension, Descent of the Holy Spirit, The Assumption and The Coronation.
+The five glorious mysteries are The Resurrection, The Ascension, Descent of the Holy Spirit, The Assumption, and The Coronation.

 The Ascension: In this second mystery of the five Glorious mysteries, we recall the ascension of Jesus Christ into heaven.
-Jesus is God who came down in form of man to save man and after completing the work of our salvation he returned to the Father (Act.
+Jesus is God who came down in the form of man to save man, and after completing the work of our salvation, he returned to the Father (Act.
 1:6-11).
-The ascension into heaven may first appear to be a sad event; we are left alone, but he assures us that he is with us in the spirit, that gladdens the heart of every believer.
-Where the master leads we follow, he ascended into heaven and so every believer is sure of heaven.
-In this glorious mystery, we meditate on the ascension of Jesus into heaven and pray also for the grace to follow where he leads.
+The ascension into heaven may first appear to be a sad event; we are left alone, but he assures us that he is with us in the spirit, which gladdens the heart of every believer.
+The master leads we follow; he ascended into heaven, so every believer is sure of heaven.
+In this glorious mystery, we meditate on the ascension of Jesus into heaven and also pray for the grace to follow where he leads.

 The Assumption: In this fourth mystery of the glorious mysteries, we meditate on the assumption of the Blessed Virgin Mary into heaven.
 Some people see this as controversial because it is not recorded in the bible.
-Yes, it is not recorded in the bible but I would want you to find time to read the article I posted on January 16, 2015.
-The article is titled; “The faith of the Catholic Church” and it is posted in the column reserved for doctrines in this blog.
-The faith of the Church, the faith of our Fathers tells us that Mary was assumed into heaven, body and Soul.
-This Assumption of Mary was officially proclaimed a dogma of faith by Pope Pius XII, on 1 November, 1950.
-“We pronounce, declared and define it to be divinely revealed dogma that the Immaculate Mother of God, the ever virgin Mary, having completed the course of her life on earth, was assumed body and Soul to heavenly glory.
+Yes, it is not recorded in the bible, but I would want you to read the article I posted on January 16, 2015.
+The article is titled; “The faith of the Catholic Church” and posted in the column reserved for doctrines in this blog.
+The faith of the Church and our Fathers’ faith tells us that Mary was assumed into heaven, body, and Soul.
+Mary’s Assumption was proclaimed officially as a dogma of faith by Pope Pius XII on 1 November 1950.
+“We pronounce, declared, and define it to be divinely revealed dogma that the Immaculate Mother of God, the ever-virgin Mary, having completed the course of her life on earth, was assumed body and soul to heavenly glory.
 The teaching authority of the Church (The magisterium) is from Christ, inspired by the Holy Spirit.
 In the assumption of the Blessed Virgin Mary, God takes the glory.
-In this mystery, we meditate on the power of God, the favor he showed to his handmaid (Mary) and also pray God to grant us his favor.
+In this mystery, we meditate on the power of God, the favor he showed to his handmaid (Mary), and also pray to God to grant us his favor.

-Coronation: In this last mystery of the glorious mysteries, we celebrate the queen-ship of the Blessed Virgin Mary.
-Mary was crowned in heaven the queen of heaven and earth.
-Mary’s queen-ship is from the kingship of Jesus Christ; Jesus is king and so his mother must be queen.
-Though the Tradition of the Church teaches this fact, the bible also attest to its truthfulness.
-In the book of Rev. 12:1, the bible talks about a woman who appeared in heaven clothed with the Sun, with the Moon under her feet, and on her head a crown of twelve Stars; she was with a Child… As we celebrate the queen-ship of Mary we also meditate on the blessings of God that awaits his people in heaven.
+Coronation: In this last mystery of the glorious mysteries, we celebrate Blessed Virgin Mary’s queen-ship.
+Mary was crowned in heaven, the queen of heaven and earth.
+Mary’s queen-ship is from the kingship of Jesus Christ; Jesus is king, and so his mother must be queen.
+Through the Tradition of the Church teaches this fact, the bible also attests to its truthfulness.
+In the book of Rev. 12:1, the bible talks about a woman who appeared in heaven clothed with the Sun, with the Moon under her feet, and on her head a crown of twelve stars; she was with a Child… As we celebrate Mary’s queen-ship, we also meditate on the blessings of God that awaits his people in heaven.